belaja-akacija/dmenu-bkmks/README.md

 show all bookmarks and go to link in prefered browser

+`bkmks c[hg] <selected entry>`

+changes the current bookmark category you are in

+_(currently, you have to manually create the files yourself in `~/.config/bkmks/files/`.
+I'm still working on getting the add and delete categories functions to work properly with the config file.
+You can check it out in the 'testing' branch, if you want to play around with it.)_

 `bkmks [ls]`

-Configuration is done by directly editing the script.
+Configuration is done by editing the configuration file, located at `/home/user/.config/bkmks/`.

 If you would prefer to have your bookmarks stored in an alternate locatation, there are variables that can be changed for that.
-The default is `/home/user/.bkmks/urls`
+The default is `/home/user/.config/bkmks/files/urls`

 ## Tips